jeremielondon/nuts-hugo/content/Guide-des-francais-a-londres.md

                   <div class="card-block">
                     <h4 class="card-title">Housing in London<br /></h4>

-                    <p class="card-text">We’ve got a range of sites, organisations and tips to help you find accommodation depending on the length of your stay&nbsp;</p>
+                    <p class="card-text">We’ve gathered a range of sites, organisations and tips to help you find accommodation depending on the length of your stay&nbsp;</p>
                     <div class="card-btn"><a href="/blog/housing-in-london" class="btn btn-primary">More information</a> </div>
                     </div>
                 </div>